TechMediaToday

 Whatever the case may be, having a high following to follower ratio penalizes accounts on most social media ranking systems, resulting in lower engagement and posts becoming buried in newsfeeds.

-In this article we will discuss on what is a good follower to following ratio is on Instagram and Twitter for most accounts.
+In this article we will discuss on what is a good follower to following ratio on Social media especially for Instagram and Twitter accounts.

 What Is The Follower To Following Ratio?